 Why Christmas is the season to be jolly and melancholy (and why that’s okay)

-There is a thrilling, fairytale shiver of wintry darkness in the heart of Christmas that’s just as essential as the boozy merriment: for every Deck the Halls, there’s an In the Bleak Midwinter; for every Merry Xmas Everybody, a Last Christmas.
+There is a thrilling, fairytale shiver of wintry darkness in the heart of Christmas that’s just as essential as the boozy merriment: for every Deck the Halls, there’s an In the Bleak Midwinter; for every Wonderful Christmastime, a Last Christmas; for every Noddy Holder, a Charlie Brown.
 As those tidings keep reminding us, it’s as much about finding comfort as joy.

 “I wasn’t trying to make a suicide manual for Christmas,” Furuholmen told me.
 “But for a lot of people, Christmas is about summing up the year, for good and bad.
 It can be easy to feel excluded from this communal celebration, so I wanted to make a Christmas record people could relate to, whether they were having a good time or not.”